How you can inform us of a complaint:

 - Website: www.financial-ombudsman.org.uk

-Please Note: As a result of the Coronavirus pandemic the FOS are not currently accepting post and request correspondence via their website, phone or e-mail.
+Please Note: As a result of the Coronavirus pandemic the FOS and PO are not currently accepting post and request correspondence via their website, phone or e-mail.
 It would be advisable to check their website for up to date information regarding timescales.

 For Republic of Ireland customers